 The Workplace Relations Commission has a strict time limit for most complaints.
 Miss it and your claim is usually time-barred, even if the underlying issue is clear-cut.
 The most common mistake is starting the clock too late.

 If you want the technical rules and calculator settings, see the Technical Reference page.
-For a worked example, the Employment Dispute scenario shows a full count.

 The Standard 6-Month Rule (and why the date matters)